miklb/Mzingi_v2/README.md

 ## Misc ##

 This theme will be built on MASTER branch, so no guarantees that it everything will work with the .7.1 release.
 If and when .8 is released, a version will be tagged for that release.

+## Update ##

+I'm moving towards keeping this completely style free and providing a sample child theme that has a clean style and presentable.

+Also, experimenting with [Less CSS](http://lesscss.org/) as well as the [Semantic Grid](http://semantic.gs/) , therefore a basic style.less and the grid.less files are included.
+I develop on a Mac, therefore I've been using [Less.app ](http://incident57.com/less/), and not including the less.js with the dev branch.